-- The dentures are installed.
-If adjustments need to be made, the dentist can help you get comfortable.
+- The dentures are installed and if adjustments need to be made, the dentist can help you get comfortable.

 Types of Dentures

-Depending on your situation, your dentist might suggest different types of dentures.
+Depending on your situation, our dentists might suggest different types of dentures.
 Full dentures completely replace your teeth.
-Any teeth that remain will need to be removed to make room for full dentures.
+Any teeth that remain will need to be removed to make room for the full dentures.
 Partial dentures are set on a wire frame, they only replace teeth that are missing, leaving your healthy teeth in place.
 Conventional and immediate dentures are examples of full dentures.
 Overdentures are partial dentures.

-Conventional dentures are fully removable.
+Conventional dentures are fully removable and are full dentures.
 The top set of dentures has a plate that molds to the roof of your mouth, while the bottom set makes room for your tongue.
 Both are molded to your gums to create a tight fit.
 They are installed after your teeth have been pulled and your mouth is healed.

-Immediate dentures go in the same day that your teeth have been removed and are temporary.
+Immediate dentures are installed the same day that your teeth have been removed and are temporary.
 Immediate dentures are created from a mold taken during a preliminary visit to the dentist.
 They won’t fit as well as a pair of conventional dentures, but they allow you to have teeth while you heal.
 Once your jaw heals, it is recommended to get fitted for conventional dentures.

 Overdentures fit over teeth that don’t need to be pulled.
 If you still have some good teeth, leaving them in can provide preserve your jaw and provide stability for your dentures.
 An alternative to overdentures is dental implants.
 Dental implants are a more permanent option to dentures and may be right for you.